-Copernicus Sustainable Development Challenge 2017
+Copernicus Sustainable Development Challenge

 - The protection of the environment in general

-The Challenge was open to all profiles: entrepreneurs, start-ups, students, SMEs and large companies, research centres, university departments, and public organisations at the European, national, and local level.
+The Challenge is open to all profiles: entrepreneurs, start-ups, students, SMEs, research centres, university departments, and public organisations at the European, national, and local level.